 Take a Metro Drive Around

-The Medellín Metro is not just a mode of transportation but an experience in itself.
-It consists of 13 lines, including two train lines, six cable-car lines (also known as Metrocables), one tram line, and four bus lines.
+The Medellín Metro is more than just public transportation—it’s a key part of the city’s transformation.
+The system includes 13 lines: two train lines, six cable-car lines (Metrocables), one tram line, and four bus lines.

 Go Paragliding in San Felix